 Karl Bitter was in Indianapolis in May 1914 to present two tablets he designed for the city’s art museum.
 One is the John Herron Art Institute Benefactor’s Tablet and the other a John Herron Memorial Tablet, ostensibly, to which additional names might be added through the years.
 Unfortunately, those are no longer displayed to the public, though an image is available here.
 At the time the tablets were introduced, the news mention the new fountain being designed.

 Bitter was paid $1500 for a model 1/3 size of the real one and focused on a design of exuberant, youthful joy.
-Karl Bitter and his wife were leaving the Metropolitan Opera House when an automobile, attempting to avoid hitting a limousine accidentally ran over the artist; his wife had been thrown to safety.
+Karl Bitter and his wife were leaving the Metropolitan Opera House when an automobile, attempting to avoid hitting a limousine accidentally ran over the artist; his wife was thrown to safety.
 He died the next morning at 6:30am of his injuries on April 10, 1915, age 47, in New York City.

 A small contingent from Indianapolis was scheduled to visit the artist in his New York studio later that month to preview fountain designs.
 Bitter’s incomplete plastic sketch, was discarded by A. Sterling Calder, a Philadelphia sculptor selected to finish executing the design.